Tricep rope extension: Muscles Worked, Benefits, Form

 Both exercises are commonly performed using a cable machine and a rope or bar attachment.

-The extension with rope places more emphasis on the long head of the triceps, while the pushdown places more emphasis on the lateraland medial heads.
+Muscle ActivationPlaces more emphasis on the long head of the tricepsFocuses more on the lateral and medial heads of the triceps

 Takeaway